 Here are our top 9 best things to discover in Blanes, that you don’t miss out:

 via – costabrava

 Blanes stretches more than four kilometers of coastline.
-One of the main beaches in Blanes called the Blanes beach is the most famous and visited beach in the town.
-This beautiful beach is located in front of the historical center, between Sa Palomera and the Blanes port.
+One of the main beaches in Blanes, called the Blanes beach is the most famous and visited one in the town.
+Furthermore, this beautiful beach located in front of the historical center, between Sa Palomera and the Blanes port.

-Blanes beach is a perfect bay to soak up the scorching summer heat.
-It has a crescent-shape with 625 meters of gorgeous golden sand beach and awarded the Blue flag.
-The beach offers different services such as sunbeds and parasols, showers and toilets, rubbish bins, decks for ease of movement, rescue centers and first aid, a dedicated area for water activities to enjoy the sun and the sea with total comfort.
+Blanes Beach is a perfect bay to soak up the scorching summer heat.
+Not only has a crescent shape with 625 meters of gorgeous golden sand beach but also awarded the Blue flag.
+The beach offers different services such as sunbeds and parasols, showers and toilets, rubbish bins, decks for ease of movement, rescue centers and first aid, and a dedicated area for water activities to enjoy the sun and the sea with total comfort.

 2- The S’Abanell Beach:

 via – espanarusa